 - The Q5 Hunting Vest is significantly lighter than the WingWorks and the vest is well vented to keep your back cool.
 With multiple pockets you can stash water bottles where you need to and secure calls, gps, shells, and first aid in the out of the way pockets.
 With a strong waist belt the load is carried on your lumbar and really saves your shoulders.

 - The Wingworks Upland Vest is a bit on the heavier side, but with a similar suspension system to the Q5, the weight is almost negligible.
-The WingWorks vest does have two holsters designed specifically for the WingWorks 32 oz water bottles which helps in carrying lots of water.
+The WingWorks vest does have two holsters designed specifically for the WingWorks 32 oz water bottles from your corporate bottled water supplier which helps in carrying lots of water.
 WingWorks has been around for quite a while and does have quite a few followers that swear by these vests.

 Both vests are winners in my book, but the price difference alone may be the deciding factor for most.
 Another winner is the Filson Guide Pro Strap Vest.
 Not quite as “techy” as some of the new strap vests, but it’s a rock solid vest.